AfricasVoices/RapidProTools/README.md

 1. Update dependencies: `$ pipenv sync`
 1. Run: `$ pipenv run python poll_flow_runs.py <API-Token>`

-The tool will output summary data on all flows on the first request, then on all new flows on subsequent polls, as well as timing data for each poll attempt.
+The tool will output summary data on all runs, then poll for all runs again every few seconds.
+Change to incremental fetching by uncommenting the last line.

 ### Load Testing
 To automatically run the camelids flow many times, use the provided `camelid_runner.py` script.